Study here/

 Lecturer

-Lecturers are those who have the responsibility to present lectures, to which all University students in that discipline may go.
+Lecturers are those who undertake teaching in their subject.
 In Oxford, not all lecturers are Fellows of colleges.

 Classics.